petrinets25/web/index.md

 ## General topics of interest related to concurrency
 * Application of concurrency to system design:
-    * formal models (e.g., dataflow models, communicating automata, process algebras, modal and temporal logics) for designing computer systems with concurrent behaviour
+    * formal models (e.g., dataflow models, communicating automata, process algebras, modal and temporal logics) for designing computer systems with concurrent behavior
     * applied research aimed at designing computer systems which exhibit concurrency
 * Model checking and verification of distributed systems
 * Verification of infinite-state or parametric systems
 * Causality/partial order theory of concurrency
 * Educational issues related to concurrency
 * New developments in the theory of concurrency
-* Modelling of hardware and biological systems
+* Modeling of hardware and biological systems

 ## Poster